Stochastic Quantum Mechanics Trajectories Near Schwarzschild Horizon Black Holes: Conclusions

 \section{Conclusions}

-In this work, an approach to stochastic quantum mechanics in curved spaces is developed, using as a theoretical basis the formalism followed by Escobar, Matos, and Aquino \cite{escobar2025fundamental}.
+In this work, an approach to stochastic quantum mechanics in curved spaces is developed, using the methodology presented by Chavanis in \cite{chavanis2016derivationgeneralizedschrodingerequation,axioms13090606} extended to the relativistic formalism followed by Escobar, Matos, and Aquino \cite{escobar2025fundamental}.
 The effects of spacetime curvature on quantum trajectories are analyzed in detail, applying this stochastic formalism to the particular case of the Schwarzschild black hole.

 The analysis demonstrates that the stochastic formalism reproduces the Klein–Gordon equation and thus captures the full quantum dynamics of a scalar particle in curved spacetime.
 In this framework, stochastic fluctuations of the spacetime geometry influence the motion of particles, giving rise to stochastic trajectories that encode quantum behavior.